14th-ndn-hackathon/14th-ndn-hackathon.github.io/cfh.md

 layout: page
 title: Call for Hacks
 ---

-As a reminder, this year we are encouraging hacking on some of the [already proposed projects]({% link hacks.md %}), but as always we will also consider project proposals that advance the state of NDN suggested by the community.
+We solicit hackathon project proposals that advance the state of NDN.
 Participants will have approximately **two days** to work on their projects.

 We encourage projects that: